StackExchange/dnscontrol/docs/_functions/global/D_EXTEND.md

 )
 {%endhighlight%}

-This will end up in following modifications:
+This will end up in the following modifications:
 ```
 ******************** Domain: domain.tld
 ----- Getting nameservers from: registrar